Legal Draft Brewing Co. was one of my favorite local breweries, but they closed in March 2022. Here’s a tribute to Legal Draft.

 Over the years, I tried most of their canned releases and a few special ones only available at the brewery.
 I was in the process of revisiting their beers and making notes on them, hoping to do an extensive blog post on their offerings.
 Well, too late now.

-Arlington still has Division Brewery and the Revolver Brewhouse — a taproom of nearby Granbury’s Revolver Brewing where they feature experimental beers and ones from their classic lineup.
+Arlington still has Division Brewing and the Revolver Brewhouse—a taproom of nearby Granbury’s Revolver Brewing where they feature experimental beers and ones from their classic lineup.

 As for Legal Draft’s building and equipment, Bishop Cider of Dallas recently acquired it.
-Later this year, they plan to open a “cidercade” — a cider taproom and arcade.
+Sometime in 2023, they plan to open a “cidercade“—a cider taproom and arcade.
 Will Downtown Arlington embrace the cider craze?
 We’ll see.
 Until then, here’s a tribute to Legal Draft.